JGrana01/chatai/README.md

 Ask questions and get (typically) a response in bold

-Chati supports a logging function where it will save a number of chat sesstions in a log file for later viewing.
-The number of chat sessions saved is configurable in the /jffs/addons/chatai/chatai.conf file.
+Chatai supports a logging function where it will save a number of chat sesstions in a log file for later viewing.
+The number of chat sessions saved is configurable (NUMLOGS) in the /jffs/addons/chatai/chatai.conf file.
-You can also change the location of the chat session logs to a different directory, again by editing /jffs/addons/chatai/chatai.conf.
+You can also change the location of the chat session logs to a different directory (LOGDIR), again by editing /jffs/addons/chatai/chatai.conf.
 To enable logging for a session, use the "log" argument:

 ```